RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

 .. figure:: img/01_iPad_Combo_Spectrum.jpg
 	:width: 1600

-This application will turn your RedPitaya board into a 2-channel DFT Spectrum Analyzer.
+This application will turn your Red Pitaya board into a 2-channel DFT Spectrum Analyzer.
 It is the perfect tool for educators, students, makers, hobbyists, and professionals seeking affordable, highly functional test and measurement equipment.
 The DFT Spectrum Analyzer application enables a quick and powerful spectrum analysis using a DFT algorithm.

 The frequency span is from DC up to 62.5 MHz, where the frequency range can be arbitrarily selected.
 You can easily measure the quality of your signals, signal harmonics, spuriousness, and power.
 All Red Pitaya applications are web-based and do not require the installation of any native software.
 Users can access them via a web browser using their smartphone, tablet, or a PC running any popular operating system (MAC, Linux, Windows, Android, and iOS).
 The elements of the DFT Spectrum analyzer application are arranged logically and offer a familiar user interface.